Mount Union Area School District: Extracurriculars

 Mount Union participates in competitive marching band in the Tournament of Bands Circuit.
 The group has earned much recognition within the circuit for numerous competitive victories.
 Additionally, the band has performed in highly visible parades such as: The West Virginia Strawberry Festival, New York City Veterans’ Day Parade, and the Washington D.C.
 Centennial Parade for the Boy Scouts of America.

 Additionally, Mount Union was formerly home to a County-Wide Indoor Percussion Ensemble, known as Darkhorse Percussion, which hosted students from across Huntingdon County.
 Since 2022, the unit has been hosted by the Juniata Valley School District because Mount Union no longer saw fit to officially support the ensemble despite not having supported it for several years.

 The unit formed in November 2014 and is composed of students from Southern Huntingdon County School District, Juniata Valley School District, Williamsburg Community School District, Huntingdon Area School District and Mount Union Area School District.
 The unit is a six time Atlantic Coast Champion in 2017, 2018, 2019, 2022, 2024, and 2025.
 The unit competes in the Tournament Indoor Association, sponsored by the National Judges Association.

 Additionally, Darkhorse Percussion added a secondary ensemble in 2024 titled Darkhorse Percussion Stationary.
 This ensemble competes under the Tournament Indoor Association as well.
-This ensemble allows students from the same schools to participate, as well as students in the sixth grade to participate; Darkhorse Percussion only allows students from seventh to twelve grade to participate, unless there is an exception given.
-Darkhorse Percussion Stationary has won Region XI Championships in 2025.
+Darkhorse Percussion Stationary has won Region XI Championships in 2025 and 2026.